lgellert/chatgpt_visualize_relationships/Readme.md

 > "Sorry, as an AI language model, I am not able to provide a JSON response only."

 This is in spite of the fact that I TOLD IT to return JSON and NOTHING else.
-So it is a bit psycho or split personality, and you never know which one you will get... which seems very non-computer like but it is designed to vary the output to seem more human like.
+So it acts a bit difficult at times, and you never know which one you will get... which seems very non-computer like but it is designed to vary the output to seem more human like.

-For a script like this that makes repeated calls, having the output format alternate between text, json, and sometimes a mix is unacceptable.
+For a script like this that makes repeated calls, having the output format alternate between text and json is unacceptable.
 So the solution was to tell it to return a plain list.

 ```